 4 Last call and additional review

 4.1 The last call encompasses the four-week time period and procedures beginning with the Director's announcement of the intention to apply the alternative approval process (clause 3.1).
+After a draft new or revised Recommendation is put into the "Last Call" comment process, the approval procedure may not be reconsidered.

 4.2 If TSB has received a statement(s) indicating that the use of intellectual property, protected by one or more copyright(s) or patent(s), issued or pending, may be required in order to implement a draft Recommendation, the Director shall post this information on the ITU-T website.